edcarp/shell-genomics-eddie/_episodes/01-introduction.md

 the directory that the computer assumes we want to run commands in unless we explicitly specify something else.
 Here,
-the computer's response is `/home/dcuser`, which is the top level directory within our cloud system:
+the computer's response is `/home/<username>`, where you will see your own username instead of `<username>`.
+This is your home directory within on Eddie:

 ~~~
 $ pwd